500 Tesco website jobs under threat

 Tesco said the site faced high delivery and marketing costs that meant it could not work as a standalone business.

-It will close the Direct site and its distribution centre on 9 July.
+It will close the Direct site on 9 July and the Fenny Lock distribution centre in Milton Keynes in late August.

+The decision means about 500 workers are now at risk of redundancy.

 Charles Wilson, Tesco's UK chief, said the retailer wanted to focus on one website so that customers could buy groceries and non-food items in one place.